PEEK and Beyond

 So, what’s next in high performance polymers?

-With decades of experience in extrusion manufacturing, Spectrum understands the challenge of successfully processing high performance and high heat polymers.
+With decades of experience in extrusion manufacturing, Spectrum understands the challenge of successfully processing high performance and high temperature polymers.
 Processing these polymers often involves nuances and special requirements that must be considered to achieve optimum material properties.
 PEEK (polyetheretherketone) is often the preferred polymer when it comes to high performance materials for medical and other demanding market applications.
-This is largely because PEEK excels in applications that require high chemical and heat resistance, high tensile and flexural properties, and lubricity.
+This is largely because PEEK excels in applications that require high chemical resistance and heat resistance, high tensile and flexural properties, and lubricity.
 PEEK is often used in metal and composite replacement projects, but is also selected at times because it offers more freedom in design and fabrication compared to many other material types.
 In particular, PEEK is an appealing substitute for metal components due to its compatibility with most sterilization techniques and relatively lower cost.
 In select applications, designers look beyond PEEK to further bridge the performance gap between that of metals and/or composites.
 Recognizing the need for expanded options, Spectrum experts have identified and extruded several materials that are more rigid than PEEK and conducted a study to highlight the analytical difference in their respective mechanical properties.

 High Performance Polymers Properties Comparison